Empower Your Practice

 A robust telehealth consultation template serves as a safety net for the clinician.
 It ensures that even when a patient is not physically present, no critical clinical information is missed.
 While the core clinical data remains similar to a physical consultation, a remote template must include specific fields to address the unique risks and requirements of digital care, particularly when conducting remote consultations.

 At the very top of the template, identity verification is paramount.
-Under Data Protection (GDPR) and UK data protection laws, you must be certain you are speaking to the correct patient before disclosing medical information.
+Under HIPAA and applicable federal and state privacy laws, you must be certain you are speaking to the correct patient before disclosing medical information.

 A template should prompt the clinician to confirm the patient's date of birth and address at the start of the call.
 Following this, explicit consent for the video consultation must be recorded.
 This involves explaining the limitations of a remote assessment and ensuring the patient understands that a physical examination may be required if symptoms persist or worsen.